elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Gods from below, good gods
-- I take in my dilapidated mouth
-- the buzzing of living flesh,
+- I place the buzzing of living flesh
+- in my dilapidated mouth,
 - Here I am ...

 ---

 [69]({{site.baseurl}}/chiens/p069.html){:.pagetitle}

-*(Black folks pass, "strung together by the neck, like beads, on a great iron chain, and all with manacles on their hands.")*

-*(Enter the black and red gods grazing under the command of the archbishop)*
+*(Black folks cross the stage, "strung together by the neck, like beads, on a great iron chain, and all with manacles on their hands."
+Enter the black and red gods grazing under the command of the archbishop)*

 - {:.sp} 1st God.